replica455/Modelling_and_Design_of_Memristor_based_digital_circuit/README.md

 * ![image](https://github.com/replica455/Modelling_and_Design_of_Memristor_based_digital_circuit/assets/55652905/5eecc5fe-c395-4faf-a60e-a4f865c92b2a)
 * So now in a broad sense the 1T-1R RAM can be pictured like the figure below
 *  ![3-Figure2-1](https://github.com/replica455/Modelling_and_Design_of_Memristor_based_digital_circuit/assets/55652905/6f3ee048-b744-40d2-b67a-79714e4d487f)
+*  The SL are the source line which remains grounded.
 *